-Trichorrhexis nodosa is a problem in which thickened or weak points (nodes) along the hair shaft cause your hair to break off easily.
+Trichorrhexis nodosa is a common hair problem in which thickened or weak points (nodes) along the hair shaft cause your hair to break off easily.

 Trichorrhexis nodosa can be an inherited condition.

-In some cases, trichorrhexis nodosa is caused be an underlying disorder, such as:
+In some cases, trichorrhexis nodosa is caused by an underlying disorder, including very rare ones, such as:

 - Thyroid not making enough thyroid hormone (hypothyroidism)